refinedev/refine/documentation/versioned_docs/version-4.xx.xx/ui-integrations/material-ui/migration-guide/x-data-grid-v4-to-v5.md

 ---
-title: Migration Guide for MUI X Data Grid from v4 to v5
+title: "MUI X Data Grid v4 to v5 Migration | Refine v4"
+description: "Documentation on migrating MUI X Data Grid in your Refine v4 app.
+Learn how to handle breaking changes in table management and data display."
 sidebar_label: X Data Grid v4 to v5
 ---